Dowell-Lab/srworkshop/day02/worksheets/README.md

 	- **cp** (copy) copies a file from a source path to a destination path
 	- **rm** (remove) removes a file or directory. **WARNING** there is no recycle bin on a  unix system.
 If you remove a file it is gone forever, with no chance of recovery. **DOUBLE CHECK YOUR COMMANDS**
 	- **zip/unzip** allows you to create and extract .zip archive files
-	- **tar** (tape archive) allows you to create and extract archive files that have the  extension of .tar, .tar.xz, .tar.gz, and more.
+	- **tar** (tape archive) allows you to create and extract archive files that have the  extension of .tar, .tar.xz, .tar.gz, and more. (see here for more information: https://phoenixnap.com/kb/extract-tar-gz-files-linux-command-line)
 	- **less** allows you to view files on the command line without editing them
 	- **cat** (concatenate) prints out the contents of a file directly to your terminal
 	- **head/tail** show you the first and last 10 lines of a file, respectively.
 These are  useful for quickly making sure a file is in the right format